 Life with Parkinson’s isn’t easy, but you can navigate the difficult terrain of this disease by making a commitment to exercise daily.

 If fitness isn’t your forte, don’t sweat it.
 You don’t have to run marathons to reap the benefits of a healthier lifestyle.
-In honor of Parkinson’s Awareness Month, we encourage you to lace up those sneakers and give walking a try.
+We encourage you to lace up those sneakers and give walking a try.

 For people with Parkinson’s, walking every day can drastically improve your ability to live an independent and fulfilling life.
 Research has found that just 20 to 30 minutes of brisk walking daily may slow the progression of Parkinson’s symptoms, while improving gait, balance, tremor and flexibility.